atabou/rpiemail/README.md

 Sender = {

   "addr": "<The email you created>",
-  "pass": "<The password that was genereated above>", # 16 characters long "serv": "smtp.gmail.com",
+  "pass": "<The password that was generated above>", # 16 characters long "serv": "smtp.gmail.com",
   "port": 465